More

 3. Browsing history

 ISPs and browsers can legally track and sell user data.
-VPNs stop this surveillance by making browsing activity invisible to ISPs, providing true anonymity online.
+VPNs stop this surveillance by making browsing activity invisible to Internet service providers (ISP), providing true anonymity online.

 4. Sensitive business information